Home of the Sewalot Site

 The Essex was based on the best-selling Singer 20.
 Once the patents ran out anyone could copy their simple but efficient design.
 Of all the similar machines the Essex was by far the most successful with around 150,000 models made.

 The Essex Miniature Sewing Machine was manufactured by the Essex Engineering Works.
 They had their premises at 12 Nelson Road, Wanstead, London, E11.
-IN 1950 their telephone was Wanstead 2833.
+In 1950 their telephone was...
+Wanstead 2833... how brilliant is that, straight out of an Ealing studio picture.

 Now, the Essex was never sold as a toy but as a proper small sewing machine capable of excellent results.
 The machine produces a simple single thread chain stitch.
 Easy to operate and simple to use it was a dream for kids and adults the country over.